Malachite

 collectors/hobbyists if they get the opportunity.
 The show is big,

 really big!
-It consists of some 38 locations/'shows' around
+It consists of some 38 locations/'shows' around Tucson,

-work/mineral collecting/jewelry manufacturing etc. Many of the
+collecting/jewelry manufacturing etc. Many of the shows are there

-shows are there to supply the professional jewelry trade but
+to supply the professional jewelry trade but there are also many

-there are also many applicable to the amateur lapidary
+applicable to the amateur lapidary enthusiast/mineral or fossil

 A large range of equipment manufacturers were present